esl-epfl/x-heep/README.md

 ### Standalone-FEMU (Standalone Fpga EMUlation)

 In this version, the X-HEEP architecture is implemented on the programmable logic (PL) side of the FPGA, and its input/output are connected to the available headers on the FPGA board.
+Two FPGA boards are actually supported: the Xilinx Pynq-z2 and Nexys-A7-100t.

 Make sure you have the FPGA board files installed in your Vivado.